groupon/artemisia/docs/concept.md

 #### ignore-error:
    This field takes boolean value (yes, no, true, false). if set to yes the node failure will not stop the entire dag.
-   The current node's failure will be ignore and the next node in the dag will be processed.
+   The current node's failure will be ignore and the subsequent downstream nodes in the dag will be processed.

 #### attempts:
    This field decides how many times a node must retry execution upon failure.